dsernst/GoenkaNative/readme.md

 - [x] Optionally add chanting or extended mettā.

+- [x] Track your sits w/ built-in History.
+Keep the streak going!
+      Earn full credit for both morning & night.

+  > You've sat twice a day for # days,
+  > & at least once for # days straight.

 - [ ] Set automatic notifications to remind you to sit (w/ gong noise)

   - You pick morning & night time

-- [ ] Track your sits w/ built-in History.
-Keep the streak going!
-      Earn full credit for both morning & night.

-  > You've sat twice a day for # days
-  > & at least once a day for # days straight!

 - [ ] Post questions to the Community.
 Remember Sangha is one of the 3 gems.
       (forum feature)